BryanEastman/Slippi-Dash/README.md

 # Slippi-Dash
+A work in progress while I figure out the best way to structure this project.

 Game Statistics dashboard for Super Smash Bros.
 Melee on Slippi

-This is primarily for personal use and built assuming only standard competitive rulesets on Slippi for Windows.

 Overall package is broken into a group of scripts for generating data and files to store them